EnzoBnl/enzobnl/pl.md

 # Python
 ## `threading`vs `multiprocessing` modules
 - `threading` module allows to spawn threads in Python script.
 It let's you perform concurrent execution of your tasks.
 One BIG limitation compared to C or Java threads is that the GIL ([Global Interpreter Lock](https://realpython.com/python-gil/)) only allows one thread at a time to be executed by the Python interpreter, making impossible to do *parallel processing* with threads (i.e. execute threads not only concurrently but in parallel).
 This make this library irrelevant for CPU intensive threads but it is still good enough for IO intensive threads.
-- `multiprocessing` module on the other hand allows *parallel processing* as it spawns separate processes, each one tight with its own python interpreter.
-Note that as your tasks are different processes you cannot shared heap memory between each other like with threads.
+- `multiprocessing` module on the other hand allows *parallel processing* by running tasks in separate processes, each one tight with its own python interpreter.
+Note that as your tasks are different processes they cannot share heap's memory like threads do.

-A limitation of Python is that you cannot have in the same time your tasks both executing in parallel and sharing memory.
+-> A limitation of Python is that you cannot have in the same time your tasks both executing in parallel and sharing memory.

 ### `threading` lib
 #### Critical section